EranStarkLab/SpikeTiming/README.md

 ## To run the code
 - Download all routines and data
-- Compile the C utility functions using the 'mex' commAnd in MATLAB:
+- Compile the C utility functions using the 'mex' command in MATLAB:
   - To compile calc_cor.c, in MATLAB, write: mex('calc_cor.c')
   - To compile zcs.c, in MATLAB, write: mex('zcs.c')
 - For simulated spike trains, in MATLAB, write: st_sim